 The State of Texas has passed a new law (HR 4189) that will require all first-time freshman and transfer students who wish to live in campus residence halls or apartments to have a vaccination against bacterial meningitis.
 All first-time freshmen and transfer students enrolled after January 1, 2010, wishing to live on campus must provide the following before moving into campus housing:

 - Certification from physician evidencing that the student has been vaccinated at least ten (10) days prior to moving into the residence halls; or

 - An affidavit or a certificate from a physician stating that the vaccination would be injurious to the health and well-being of the student or stating that the vaccination has been declined for reasons of conscience.
 Contact Residential Living and Learning for help obtaining the affidavit.

-Texas A&M University–Commerce is committed to promoting an academic, recreational, and social experience for students with disabilities that is fully inclusive and accessible.
-Students with disabilities at A&M-Commerce are encouraged to participate in all aspects of campus life.
-Student Disability Resources and Services (SDRS) offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.
+Texas A&M University–Commerce is committed to promoting an academic, recreational, and social experience for disabled students that is fully inclusive and accessible.
+Disabled students at A&M-Commerce are encouraged to participate in all aspects of campus life.
+Student Disability Services (SDS) offers accommodations counseling, disability-related resources, access to adaptive technology, assistive equipment, and academic/non-academic accommodations.

 All students with disabilities who need accommodations must file an application for eligibility, as well as provide current documentation of disability.
-Applications can be completed in the SDRS office or online at www.tamuc.edu/SDRS.
+Applications can be completed in the SDS office or online at www.tamuc.edu/SDRS.

 Career Development is located on the second floor of the Library, Suite 225.
 Career Development develops relationships with employers resulting in career opportunities for students/alumni, while providing quality career preparation tools to develop the essential skills needed to compete in job market.
 The office provides a number of programs and services throughout the year for students as they prepare for a successful transition into their careers.